-Note: If the input on your stereo, sound card or speakers is a stereo mini-plug jack (like the headphone jack on an iPod), you’ll also need a 3.5mm Mini Plug to RCA stereo cable.
+Note: If the input on your speakers or stereo is a stereo mini-plug jack (like the headphone jack on an iPod), you’ll also need a 3.5mm Mini Plug to RCA stereo cable.
 These are inexpensive and very common, typically used for connecting iPods or smartphones to stereos with two RCA plug (left and right) inputs.

 Which external phono preamp should I buy?